Transitioning To Practice

 Also, if you’re looking for work, please check out HFOJobs.
 Their site offers an up-to-date listing of locum and permanent positions in communities across Ontario.

 Joule, a CMA Company offers a number of tools and resources to help you build a thriving practice and maintain a healthy personal life.
 Take some time to review their practice management resources which include helpful guides and checklists.
 Also, don’t miss the Practice Management Curriculum (PMC) seminar at your university.

 The Ontario Medical Association (OMA) wants you to start your practice on the right foot and make the transition process as seamless as possible.
-Check out their resources for residents.
+Check out their Education Network, an e-learning platform that provides interactive modules on a variety of practice management topics.
 OMA Legal Services will review employment contracts on a complimentary basis for OMA Members so be sure to take advantage of this benefit.

 OntarioMD, a wholly owned subsidiary of the OMA, supports Ontario physicians to realize increasing clinical value from their certified electronic medical records (EMRs).
 It offers award-winning services such as Health Report Manager (HRM), eNotifications, and other health technologies integrated with EMRs, trusted advice from Peer Leaders and practice advisors that enable physicians to deliver patient-centred care.
 To learn more about OntarioMD products and services, click here.